dosssman/doss.github.io/_projects/2020-08-ergodash-build.md

 ## 7. Backlight 3mm LED (Optional)

-Similarly to the diodes, first inserted them all and bent only one leg so they do not fall off when the board is flipped for soldering.
+Similar to the diodes, first inserted them all and bent only one leg so they do not fall off when the board is flipped for soldering.
 Then, after flipping the board, pull the LED by the leg until it sits flat on the other side of the board, then soldered both legs, while pressing the LED from the other side with a finger.
 Once all the LEDs were submitted to such a process, trim the legs for the final result.